python/mypy/docs/source/generics.rst

     v2: Vec = []           # Same as Iterable[Tuple[Any, Any]]
     v3: Vec[int, int] = [] # Error: Invalid alias, too many type arguments!

-Type aliases can be imported from modules like any names.
-Aliases can target another aliases (although building complex chains of aliases is not recommended, this impedes code readability, thus defeating the purpose of using aliases).
+Type aliases can be imported from modules just like other names.
+An alias can also target another alias, although building complex chains of aliases is not recommended -- this impedes code readability, thus defeating the purpose of using aliases.
+Continuing from previous
-Following previous examples:
+examples:

 .. code-block:: python